Skip to main content

 Health and Wellness

-We know that a healthy child makes the best learner.
-We are committed to helping your child remain healthy.
+We understand that a healthy child is the best learner, and we are committed to supporting your child's health.

-Our registered nurses (RNs) are responsible for the first aid care of students who are injured or become ill while under school supervision.
-In these cases, every effort is made to contact parents or guardians.
-Our ability to contact you is dependent on accurate information from parents.
-Student demographic sheets are sent home each September.
-It is important that you make any necessary changes and return the form to the school as soon as possible.
-It is important that you include emergency contacts (other than yourself) in case we are unable to reach you.
-If contact information changes throughout the year, please let us know as soon as possible.
+Our registered nurses (RNs) are responsible for providing first aid to students who become injured or ill while under school supervision.
+In such cases, every effort is made to contact parents or guardians.
+However, our ability to reach you depends on having accurate contact information.
+Student demographic sheets are sent home each September, and it is important to make any necessary updates and return the form to the school as soon as possible.
+Please be sure to include emergency contacts (other than yourself) in case we are unable to reach you.
+If your contact information changes during the year, kindly notify us as soon as possible.

 Illness and Attendance